-DebugBear analyses page using Lighthouse, as well as running custom logic.
+DebugBear tests page using Lighthouse, as well as running custom logic.

 There are a bunch of differences between Lighthouse and Lighthouse on web.dev, PageSpeed Insights, or Chrome DevTools: